nanoblob-jpeg/jlib/README.md

 ```
 #define JLIB_GRAPH
 ```
-(this also defines JLIB_STACK, JLIB_QUEUE, and JLIB_SETUNION by itself as it needs all of these) (most of these are from The Algorithm Design Manual by Skiena with slight changes) (functions that should be called are listed first) (passabled processing functions are in the middle) (helper functions are listed at the bottom)
+* (this also defines JLIB_STACK, JLIB_QUEUE, and JLIB_SETUNION by itself as it needs all of these)
+* (most of these are from The Algorithm Design Manual by Skiena with slight changes)
+* (functions that should be called are listed first)
+* (disabled processing functions are in the middle)
+* (helper functions are listed at the bottom)
 - struct edgenode
 - struct graph
 - graph* createGraph(int numVertices, int numEdges, int sides[][2], bool directed)